Virtual assistant

 Vehicle Standby

-When a vehicle is connected to the station but the solar surplus is insufficient for charging to start, the vehicle enters a standby mode until the station provides electricity.
+When a vehicle is plugged into the station but the solar surplus is insufficient to initiate charging, the vehicle goes into standby mode until the station supplies it with electricity.

-In some cases, the vehicle may completely go into standby after some time, and when the station provides electricity again, charging does not start until the vehicle is "awakened" by the user.
+In some cases, the vehicle may go into full standby after some time, and when the station provides it with electricity again, charging will not start until the vehicle is "woken up" by the user.

-This situation is common when the vehicle is plugged in at night, and the solar surplus will only be available the next morning.
+This case is common when the vehicle is plugged in the evening and the solar surplus will only be available the following morning.

-Some vehicles can be updated to avoid these unexpected standby modes.
+Some vehicles can be updated to prevent these unexpected standbys.
 Consult the vehicle manufacturer.

 Older Vehicles

-Some older vehicles (pre-2012-2014) do not support power variation during charging and are therefore not controllable via the optimization system.
+Some older vehicles (pre-2012-2014) do not support varying power during charging and are therefore not controllable via the optimization system.

 Heat Pumps (SG-Ready)

-Most modern heat pumps (HP) are equipped with a potential-free contact that, when closed, gives an instruction to the internal management system of the HP.
+Most modern heat pumps (HP) are equipped with a potential-free contact which, when closed, sends an instruction to the HP's internal management system.

 Consult the HP manufacturer.

-Many water heater resistors are connected in 3-wire configuration without neutral.
-It is therefore necessary to connect a neutral to control each phase individually.
+Many water heater elements are connected with 3 wires without a neutral.
+Therefore, a neutral connection is necessary to control each phase individually.

-Otherwise, at least two phases are always required for it to activate.
+Otherwise, a minimum of two phases is always required for it to engage.